wooorm/retext-content/Readme.md

 rootNode.toString(); // 'A document including a simple sentence.'
 ```

-Inserts the parsed value at the beginning of the parent.
+Inserts the parsed nodes at the beginning of the node.

 - `value` (Non-empty `String`): The to-parse and prepend inside content.